harisek36/LOF-Anonomly-Detect/README.md

 * **Dylan Slack**

+## References

+I include a full list of references in the attached paper.
+However please not that I the naive version of LOF is taken from https://github.com/damjankuznar/pylof/blob/master/lof.py.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details